-If you have sensitive skin, you need to take care of it every week.
-Choose the best electric razor for sensitive skin won’t irritate it any more than necessary.
+Also, if you have sensitive skin, you need to take care of it every week.
+Choose the best electric razor for sensitive skin that won’t irritate it any more than necessary.

 Does shaving leave your face red and chapped?
 Do you go for days at a time without shaving, not because you like a stubbly look, but because you dread drying your face out?